top-gg/Luca/README.md

-# THIS BOT IS W.I.P, DO NOT CLONE YET
 # Luca
 Luca is the best bot you'll need for managing and informing members of the server SEE OUR [PRIVACY POLICY](https://legal.animalbot.xyz/)